Best Online Technology Programs in Kansas (2026)

 How does Technology pay in Kansas compare to other states?

-Kansas offers competitive entry-level wages, though median salaries are currently 10.1% below the national trend.
+Kansas offers competitive wages for technology professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 This makes Kansas a strong choice for students looking to maximize their ROI after graduation.

 What is the primary licensing board for technology in Kansas?